sandeep-tukaram/algods/README.md

 Go to [Sorting](sorting/README.md)

 # algods
 Repository contains notes, code etc related to algo and ds.
-Its mostly for self serving purpose - to better understand the space.
+Purpose is mostly for self serving - to better understand the space.
 Hopefully it helps others as well.

 ## AlgoDS is fundamental ?
 Something fundamental, for me in simple terms, is reusable - reapplicable if not copy-paste.
 Personally, I consider copy-paste highly misunderstood and that it is the highest form of reuse.
 It simply makes life simpler and helps prioritize focus like non other.
 The prioritzation aspect of copy-paste is the most misunderstood.
 Statements such as copy-paste hinders understanding is synonymous to the statement that copy-paste helps prioritize.
 Its not the copy-paste, the act itself, but the decision behind what to copy-paste and what to understand is the one that is important.